MarkPearlCoZa/Blog_General/_posts/2016-09-24-SOLID-Deconstruction.md

 - Morally correct behavior or attitude
 - General scientific theorem or law

+> It turns out words matter, in software we use a bunch of words but we are fairly rubbish in using them.

 A more suitable word is **pattern** - a pattern is a context specific piece of advice.

 Advice is contextually good, but change the context and the advice could be bad.